The Caterer Marketing Summit

 In hospitality, the first budget to be cut in times of crisis is often marketing.
 Millions are spent on redesigning bedrooms, upgrading spas, hiring exciting chefs and installing pop-ups, but often there is little budget leftover to shout about it.

-The industry needs to be more confident to go out and find the audience who is right for your product – you shouldn’t be investing in your hotel if you’re not going to invest in marketing.
+The industry needs to be more confident to go out and find the audience who is right for your product – you shouldn’t be investing in your hotel or restaurant if you’re not going to invest in marketing.

 Martin Evans, managing director, The Tourism Business

 Victoria Murden, marketing director, Red Carnation Hotel Collection